LOADING ...

 were gone.

-At least they weren't where she them.
+At least they weren't she left them.

 She for her mother and inquired as to their location,

-But there was no answer, and were no ratty platforms
+But was no answer, and there were no ratty platforms

 In front of the shattered living window.